mhausenblas/katacoda-scenarios/linkerd2-openshift/setup-control-plane.md

 It’s time to install the control plane onto your OpenShift cluster.
 We will install the control plane in a dedicated `linkerd` project where it can easily be removed.
-Let's get started by logging in (needs admin to create the respective RBAC settings):
+Let's get started by logging in (needs admin rights to create the respective RBAC settings):

-`oc login -u admin -p admin`{{execute}}
+`oc policy add-role-to-user cluster-admin developer && oc policy add-role-to-user admin developer && oc login -u developer -p developer`{{execute}}

 OK, ready to install Linkerd's control plane?
 Here we go: